GETProtocol/usage-socket/README.md

 You will first need a [Polygon WebSocket RPC endpoint](https://docs.matic.network/docs/develop/network-details/network/) to listen to blockhain events.
 [Infura](https://infura.io/) or [Moralis (Speedy Nodes)](https://moralis.io/) provide enough capacity on their free-tiers.

 _Note; the application does not handle loading environment variables onto your environment.
-You can try to use [dotenv-cli](https://www.npmjs.com/package/dotenv-cli) or to do this [directly within your shell](https://stackoverflow.com/a/20909045)._
+You can try to use [dotenv-cli](https://www.npmjs.com/package/dotenv-cli) or do this [directly within your shell](https://stackoverflow.com/a/20909045)._

 1. `cp .env.example .env`
 2. `yarn install`